mbj4668/eyaml/README.md

 "inf", "-inf", "nan", "true", and "false" will be converted to atoms, even if they are quoted strings in the YAML input.

+In a multi-line string given in the literal or folded style, the trailing newline is removed (i.e., not present in the Erlang representation).

 ## API

 See [eyaml.erl](src/eyaml.erl).